 Was this change previously announced in an earlier version of DITA?
 No. The @copy-to attribute was not marked as "deprecated" in DITA 1.x.
 Removing a document type that was shipped in DITA 1.3?
 No. Removing a domain that was shipped in DITA 1.3?
 No. Removing a domain from a document type shell was shipped in DITA 1.3?
+No.

-No. Removing or renaming an element that was shipped in DITA 1.3?
+Removing or renaming an element that was shipped in DITA 1.3?
 No. Removing or renaming an attribute that was shipped in DITA 1.3?
 Yes: @copy-to.
 Changing the meaning of an element or attribute in a way that would disallow existing usage?
 No. Changing a content model by removing something that was previously allowed, or by requiring something that was not?
 No. Changing specialization ancestry?
 No. Removing or replacing a processing feature that was defined in DITA 1.3?
-This change removes the ability to directly define the effective filename of a referenced topic.
-However, processors are encouraged to use @keys or

-<resourceid> values for that where appropriate or necessary (for example, to determine the filename of HTML files resulting from referenced topics).

-Removing the current (likely unused) ability to impose short descriptions onto effective copies of topics.
+This change removes the ability to directly define the effective filename of a referenced topic, replacing it with the use of <resourceid> values where appropriate or necessary (for example, to determine the filename of HTML files resulting from referenced topics).</resourceid> Removing the current (likely unused) ability to impose short descriptions onto effective copies of topics.
 Are element or attribute groups being renamed or shuffled?
+No.